All-New 2025 GMC Acadia Mid-Size SUV Reviews

 GM has already confirmed that the third-generation GMC Acadia will be larger than the current second-generation model.
 GM President Mark Reuss revealed future Acadia product plans at a presentation at the recent GM Investor Day event, adding, “Together with the Traverse, we will be moving GMC Acadia to a slightly different size viewpoint.”
 It’s a bit larger than the outgoing Acadia, so it’s a significant change for GMC and its market segment.”

-“Very handsome, and very much a premium GMC truck,” Reuss remarked.
-“This truly is a Professional Class SUV in this three-row category for us.”
+“Very handsome and very much a premium GMC truck,” Reuss remarked.
+“This truly is a Professional Class SUV for us in this three-row category.”

 The next-generation GMC Acadia is slated to launch in the calendar year 2024 and will be available for either the 2024 or 2025 model years.
-The next-generation GMC Acadia is projected to feature a modified version of the GM C1 platform or C1-2, in addition to new exterior and interior style revisions.
+It is projected to feature a modified version of the GM C1 platform or C1-2, in addition to new exterior and interior style revisions.
 According to exclusive GM Authority coverage and spy photographs of earlier prototype vehicles, onboard technology features will include GM Super Cruise’s semi-autonomous driver assistance capability.

 In terms of powertrains, the next-generation GMC Acadia could come with a 3.6L V6 LGX naturally aspirated petrol engine, a turbocharged 2.0L I4 LSY petrol engine, or a turbocharged 2.7L I4 L3B petrol engine.
 Production will take place at GM’s Lansing Delta Township facility in Michigan, alongside the Chevy Traverse and Buick Enclave.